Hello again friends,

 What does stagnation have to do with all of this?
 It is elementary.
 We are prone to it when we are introduced to modern life.

 Humans are made to move, which includes walking, run, hunt, and throwing.
 Modern life has indoctrinated us in stagnation.
 Sitting for extended periods of time not using our muscles, ligaments, bones, and body in ways that are productive for health.

 Yes, modern conveniences are nice because we know that flying over walking from California to Georgia is much easier and will take less time.
 That is a mechanical advantage, yet most humans, especially in the modern industry and culture, have reconditioned their natural predisposition to move and have instead opted to be bombarded and not restore themselves.

 When you obstruct a fluid or path, and it doesn’t matter the capacity, then you become one who induces an inactive state.
 Flowing water never grows stale, but stale water doesn’t flow.

 I’m sure you’ve heard folks state that they have either fluid in their joints, pain in their necks or somewhere else?
 That is often a sign of trauma due to a stagnation issue.
 Usually, one that is induced by a physical, chemical or depressive challenge.

-After all, what do muscles do by nature?
+After all, what do muscles do innately?
 Contract and if they cannot contract due to either an overly shortened or lengthened state then they react (spasm, adhere, atrophy, etc.)

 Today we will begin with a portion of the standing bridge for you to try at home.